 Dead Guy Junior: Variation; the end of Impact and Original Generation 2 has Excellen tell Kyosuke if she ever has a baby, she'd want a daughter and will name her Alfimi.
 If the player triggers a specific event in Original Generation 2, where Excellen is the one to deal the death blow to Lemon, she instead wants twin girls.
 Kyosuke correctly guesses they'd be named Alfimi and Lemon.

 Hard-Drinking Party Girl, The Pollyanna: Doesn't need to be drunk for her to be this; it's part of her nature.
 Likewise, her sunny disposition is what really cheers the cast up during the downer moments.

-Mid-Season Upgrade: The Impact and GBA Original Generation 2 Rein reverts back to the original; Original Generations retcons this, with the Rein staying as it is.
+Mid-Season Upgrade: The Impact and Gameboy Advance Original Generation 2 Rein reverts back to the original; Original Generations retcons this, with the Rein staying as it is.
 If you plan on getting this in Impact, then you can't get Shin Getter Robo.